binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Purpose and knowledge:</b> narrow distinction; in both purpose and knowledge there is knowledge.
 Knowledge is awareness that conduct is of a certain nature or that it will cause certain results.</p>
 <p style="margin-left:7%; margin-right:10%;"><b>Recklessness:</b> conscious risk creation.
 Recklessness resembles knowledge in that there is awareness, but the awareness is of risk.
 The risk must be substantial and unjustifiable.
 To warrant a finding of culpability, “the jury [must] be asked to measure the substantiality and unjustifiability of the risk by asking whether its disregard, given the actor’s perceptions, involved a gross deviation from the standard of conduct that a law-abiding person in the actor’s situation would observe” (p.
 171).</p>
-<p style="margin-left:14%; margin-right:10%;">The jury must do two things:</p>
+<p style="margin-left:10%; margin-right:10%;">The jury must do two things:</p>
-<p style="margin-left:21%; margin-right:10%;">1.
+<p style="margin-left:13%; margin-right:10%;">1.
 Examine risk, factors relevant to risk, and justifications for taking risk;</p>
-<p style="margin-left:21%; margin-right:10%;">2.
+<p style="margin-left:13%; margin-right:10%;">2.
 Make the culpability judgement in terms of whether the defendant’s conscious disregard of the risk justifies condemnation.</p>
 <p style="margin-left:7%; margin-right:10%;"><b>Negligence:</b> different in that negligence does not require awareness.
 When a person inadvertently creates a substantial and unjustifiable risk of which he ought to be aware; and his failure to perceive [the risk] is a gross deviation from the care that would be exercised by a reasonable person in his situation (p.
 171).</p>
-<p style="margin-left:14%; margin-right:10%;">The jury must do two things:</p>
+<p style="margin-left:10%; margin-right:10%;">The jury must do two things:</p>
-<p style="margin-left:21%; margin-right:10%;">1.
+<p style="margin-left:13%; margin-right:10%;">1.
 Examine risk, factors relevant to risk, and justifications for taking risk in terms not of actor’s perception but of an objective view of the situation as it actually existed; and</p>
-<p style="margin-left:21%; margin-right:10%;">2.
+<p style="margin-left:13%; margin-right:10%;">2.
 Make the culpability judgement in terms of whether the failure of the defendant to perceive the risk justifies condemnation (p.
 172).</p>
-<p style="margin-left:14%; margin-right:10%;"><b>Offense Silent as to Culpability:</b> unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
+<p style="margin-left:10%; margin-right:10%;"><b>Offense Silent as to Culpability:</b> unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
 172).</p>

-## New York Penal Law Mens Rea
+##

 **NYPL Section 15.05: Culpability; definitions of culpable mental states** The following definitions are applicable to this chapter:

 <p style="margin-left:7%; margin-right:10%;">(1) <b>Intentionally</b></p>
-<p style="margin-left:14%; margin-right:10%;">A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.</p>
+<p style="margin-left:10%; margin-right:10%;">A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.</p>
 <p style="margin-left:7%; margin-right:10%;">(2) <b>Knowingly</b></p>
-<p style="margin-left:14%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
+<p style="margin-left:10%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
 <p style="margin-left:7%; margin-right:10%;">(3) <b>Recklessly</b></p>
-<p style="margin-left:14%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+<p style="margin-left:10%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that disregard thereof constitutes a gross deviation from the standard of conduct that a reasonable person would observe in the situation.
 A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto.</p>
 <p style="margin-left:7%; margin-right:10%;">(4) <b>Criminal Negligence</b></p>
-<p style="margin-left:14%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+<p style="margin-left:10%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.</p>

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
 Nations (1984)</b>(adult dance club owner unaware of age of sixteen-year-old dancer)</p>

-<p style="margin-left:14%; margin-right:10%;"><b>Rule:</b> If the statute requires that a person acts "knowingly," or with knowledge of attendant circumstances, the person must be aware that those circumstances exist to be found culpable of the crime.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If the statute requires that a person acts "knowingly," or with knowledge of attendant circumstances, the person must be aware that those circumstances exist to be found culpable of the crime.
 If the statute contains the mens rea term "knowingly" but does not contain "recklessly," the defendant cannot be convicted of a crime whose mens rea is "recklessly." when he is aware … that those circumstances exist.”</p>

-<p style="margin-left:14%; margin-right:10%;"><b>Note:</b> Under Missouri law, endangering welfare of a child is if a person “knowingly encourages, aids or causes a child less than 17 years old to engage in any conduct [which tends to injure a child’s welfare].”
+<p style="margin-left:10%; margin-right:10%;"><b>Note:</b> Under Missouri law, endangering welfare of a child is if a person “knowingly encourages, aids or causes a child less than 17 years old to engage in any conduct [which tends to injure a child’s welfare].”
 (Here, Nations was found not guilty because she was not aware of the age of the dancer; in NY she also would have been found not guilty).</p>

-<p style="margin-left:14%; margin-right:10%;"><b>MPC Section 2.02 (7)</b> proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
+<p style="margin-left:10%; margin-right:10%;"><b>MPC Section 2.02 (7)</b> proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
 The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
 The Revised Statutes of Missouri have a narrower definition of “knowingly" than the MPC.</p>

-<p style="margin-left:14%; margin-right:10%;">Under <b>NYPL</b>, knowledge requires awareness.
+<p style="margin-left:10%; margin-right:10%;">Under <b>NYPL</b>, knowledge requires awareness.
 If the NY legislature wanted to make someone guilty of this crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
 They could use “recklessly.”</p>

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
 Miles (2017)</b> (Appellant said he did not know there were more than four grams of oxycodone in the package he picked up)</p>

-<p style="margin-left:14%; margin-right:10%;"><b>Narrow Rule:</b> Knowing the specific kind of illegal drug being transported when transporting more than four grams of oxycodone is not required for conviction of the crime of illegal drug trafficking as defined by section 44-53-370(e) of the South Carolina Code (179).</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Narrow Rule:</b> Knowing the specific kind of illegal drug being transported when transporting more than four grams of oxycodone is not required for conviction of the crime of illegal drug trafficking as defined by section 44-53-370(e) of the South Carolina Code (179).</p>

-<p style="margin-left:14%; margin-right:10%;"><b>Mens rea modifying terms</b> - look at <b>NYPL Section 15.15</b> – “When one and only one of such terms appears in a statute defining an offense …” Also look at <b>MPC Section 2.02 (4):</b> “Prescribed Culpability Requirement applies to all Material Elements” (unless the Court can divine a contrary purpose from the legislature).</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Mens rea modifying terms</b> - look at <b>NYPL Section 15.15</b> – “When one and only one of such terms appears in a statute defining an offense …” Also look at <b>MPC Section 2.02 (4):</b> “Prescribed Culpability Requirement applies to all Material Elements” (unless the Court can divine a contrary purpose from the legislature).</p>

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:14%; margin-right:10%;">Going back to the burglary statute, “intentionally breaking and entering the dwelling house of another.”
+<p style="margin-left:10%; margin-right:10%;">Going back to the burglary statute, “intentionally breaking and entering the dwelling house of another.”
 Suppose I am going to break into a dwelling house of another, but I thought it was a shed.
 I have the actus reus elements – I broke, I entered, it was a dwelling house, but I didn’t know it was a dwelling house.</p>

-<p style="margin-left:14%; margin-right:10%;"><b>Analysis:</b>A lot of courts would say that “intentionally” does not modify dwelling house; that it only modifies breaking and entering.
+<p style="margin-left:10%; margin-right:10%;"><b>Analysis:</b>A lot of courts would say that “intentionally” does not modify dwelling house; that it only modifies breaking and entering.
 In the Miles case, the morphine etc. was not modified by knowingly.
 Dwelling house and morphine are attendant circumstances.</p>

-<p style="margin-left:14%; margin-right:10%;">See <b>NYPL 220.20</b> subsection 4: Mens rea and Attendant Circumstances: “It is a felony to cause …. “ (drat!
+<p style="margin-left:10%; margin-right:10%;">See <b>NYPL 220.20</b> subsection 4: Mens rea and Attendant Circumstances: “It is a felony to cause …. “ (drat!
 Switched slide)</p>

-<p style="margin-left:14%; margin-right:10%;">Presumptions of interpretation (that may be rebutted):</p>
+<p style="margin-left:10%; margin-right:10%;">Presumptions of interpretation (that may be rebutted):</p>
-<p style="margin-left:21%; margin-right:10%;">What terms does the mens rea word modify?</p>
+<p style="margin-left:13%; margin-right:10%;">What terms does the mens rea word modify?</p>
-<p style="margin-left:21%; margin-right:10%;">(1) Presume modify all terms: NYPL Sec.
+<p style="margin-left:13%; margin-right:10%;">(1) Presume modify all terms: NYPL Sec.
 15.15(1); MPC 2.02(4)</p>
-<p style="margin-left:21%; margin-right:10%;">(2) Maybe not modify attendant circumstances</p>
+<p style="margin-left:13%; margin-right:10%;">(2) Maybe not modify attendant circumstances</p>

 ## General Issues in Proving Culpability: Intent